 (i) AA decision taken by Chair’s action, by the Chair of Special Cases Committee or their nominee, not to uphold recommendations to grant leave of absence, repeat study, programme extensions or other exceptions to programme specifications and enrolment requirements that fall under Special Cases Committee’s remit.

-(a) Students may appeal against a decision reached only if (a) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or (b) if for good reason, relevant exceptional circumstances can be shown that could not reasonably have been brought to the attention of the Exceptional Circumstances affecting Assessment Committee at the time they occurred.
+(a) Students may appeal against any decision listed in Regulation 6.7.2, other than those relating to Academic Misconduct procedures (see (b) below),only if (i) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or (ii) if for good reason, relevant exceptional circumstances can be shown that could not reasonably have been brought to the attention of the Exceptional Circumstances affecting Assessment Committee at the time they occurred.
 Further information can be found in the Guide to Assessment, Standards, Marking and Feedback.

 (a) All procedures concerning student appeals are set out in detail in the Student Academic Appeals Procedure document.

 (b) The Student Academic Appeals Procedure consists of two formal stages.
 Formal appeals are considered in the first instance by members of Special Cases Committee appointed by the Chair or, where appropriate, a Case Officer.
 Students who are dissatisfied with the initial outcome of their appeal have a further right of appeal to a review by the Chair or nominated deputy.

 (c) Student appeals are considered by members of the Special Cases Committee or Case Officers who are not members of the same department as the student concerned and who have had no prior involvement in the consideration of the appeal.

 (d) Appellants will always be provided with the reasons for decisions reached regarding their appeal.